 The TOE's Key Hierarchy requires the user's password in order to derive the sHEK in order to decrypt other KEKs and DEKs.
-Thus, until it has the user's password, the TOE cannot decrypt the DEK utilized by ODE or FBE to decrypt protected data.
+Thus, until it has the user's password, the TOE cannot decrypt the DEK utilized by FBE to decrypt protected data.

-FIA\UAU\EXT.2
+FIA UAU EXT.2

-The TOE, when configured to require user authentication (as is the case in CC mode), allows only those actions described in section 5.1.4.19.
+The TOE, when configured to require user authentication (as is the case in CC mode), allows only those actions described in section 5.1.4.18.
 Beyond those actions, a user cannot perform any other actions other than observing notifications displayed on the lock screen until after successfully authenticating.

-The Galaxy Tab S4 & Tab Active3 devices do not support Edge applications, and are not available on these devices.
+The Galaxy Tab S7 & Tab S6 devices do not support Edge applications, and are not available on these devices.